-7. GREENHOUSE GAS EMISSIONS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+7. GREENHOUSE GAS EMISSIONS Potentially Significant Less Than Significant With Mitigation Less Than Significant No Would the project: Impact Incorporated Impact Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
 (Source: 1) Ø b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
 (Source: 1)